johnsonjh/dps8m-proxy/README.md

 safe handling of key file permissions—we assume you are `root` and that know what you’re doing!

-1. Make a *copy* the key files you wish to convert.
+1. Make a *copy* of the key files you wish to convert.
 Be aware that these copies will be *overwritten* in the conversion process:

    ```sh